pucheng-tan/WordFlow-wiki/Requirements-Research/APIs.md

 ### Random Words:
 https://developer.wordnik.com/ -also provides audio pronunciations (not yet tested)

-Not an API, but a Python module
+-Not an API, but a Python module

 URL: https://pypi.org/project/RandomWords/